 Box is committed to providing a simple and compelling experience for all users.
-We work closely with our Accessibility Advisory Board to provide a user experience for users who require an accessible Box application due to a physical disability (or for any other reason).
+We work closely with our Accessibility Advisory Board and partner with WebAIM for accessibility consultation to provide an excellent user experience for those who require an accessible Box application because of a physical disability or for any other reason.

-This article provides further details on accessibility at Box.
-You can always contact our Box User Services team for further information.
+For further information on accessibility on the Box web app, you can always contact our Box User Services team.

 - What are the available features for a.box.com?

 - Does a.Box provide low vision color contrast?

 - How can I get more information about accessibility at Box?